Helping artists, designers, and creative makers unlock the business potential of their creative passions.

 And I learned some things.

 And I learned that while the challenges were fundamentally the same, they were different in ways that made them very difficult to solve.
 The customers weren’t necessarily defined by demographics but by attitudes and behaviors.
-The needs weren’t about what the product does but how it made those customers feel.
-Building a business involved not one businesses but juggling a portfolio of related ventures that fit into a single cohesive vision.
+The needs weren’t about what the products do but how they make those customers feel.
+Building a business involved not a single enterprise but juggling a portfolio of related ventures that fit into a single cohesive vision.
 Making a living doing it was a challenge in a world that appreciated art but didn’t necessarily value it.

 I also learned some things about myself.
 I learned that I was good at solving those problems.
 The sum of my education and experience and interests had come together in a way that let me view the problems of the creative through the lens of the business consultant and the business problem through the lens of the creative.

 And I learned that I loved solving those problems.
 They challenged me in ways that solving problems for businesses or even non-profits didn’t.
 I learned that I loved solving those problems because of the people who I could help.
 People who made what they made not because it was a better mousetrap but because it was their passion to create the things that they created and to share their vision of the world.

 In his seminal book on the creative economy, John Howkins observed that “creativity is not necessarily an economic activity but may become so when it produces an idea with economic implications or a tradeable product.”1Howkins, John, “The Creative Economy: How People Make Money From Ideas”, p92

 I believe that any creative can, with the right knowledge and skills, unlock the tradeable product that lives in their creativity.
 Through my coaching, workshops, and classes, I help them unlock those products and create businesses that meet their financial, personal, and creative goals.

 Let's start a conversation